microsoft/Nonprofits/Fundraising/README.md

 - View a comprehensive donation history for individual and organizational donors.
 - Process gifts, import donations, and generate receipt data.

-Fundraising is built on the [Common Data Model (CDM) for Nonprofits](https://aka.ms/GitHubCDMforNonprofits), an industry-led, open-source data schema that reflects industry best practices and connects data across the organization to enable powerful interoperability, fuel greater insight and efficacy, and provide data transparency.
-With the CDM and Power Platform as the foundation, Fundraising connects with other platforms and applications in a seamless data flow, increasing operational efficiency and enabling data-driven decision-making.
+Fundraising is built on [Common Data Model for Nonprofits](https://aka.ms/GitHubCDMforNonprofits), an industry-led, open-source data schema that reflects industry best practices and connects data across the organization to enable powerful interoperability, fuel greater insight and efficacy, and provide data transparency.
+With Common Data Model for Nonprofits and Microsoft Power Platform as the foundation, Fundraising connects with other platforms and applications in a seamless data flow, increasing operational efficiency and enabling data-driven decision-making.

 Learn More:
 - Read about Fundraising on [MS Learn](https://learn.microsoft.com/en-us/industry/nonprofit/fundraising)